userlint/lints-website/README.md

 # lints-website
-A simple place on the web for lint and friends
+A place on the web for lint and friends